-Lennox-Gastaut syndrome is a rare and severe type of epilepsy that begins in early childhood.
-LGS is characterized by multiple types of recurrent seizures, an abnormal electroencephalogram (EEG), and mental disability.
-Brain disease, injury, or abnormal development is known to cause LGS in 70 percent to 80 percent of people with the condition.
+Lennox-Gastaut syndrome is a severe and uncommon type of epilepsy that begins in early childhood and can continue into adulthood.
+LGS is characterized by recurrent seizures of varying types, an abnormal electroencephalogram (EEG), and mental impairments.
+Brain malformation, damage, and infection are linked to about 70 percent of cases of LGS, according to Frontiers in Genetics.

-An estimated 3 percent to 4 percent of children with epilepsy develop LGS, according to the LGS Foundation.
-LGS typically begins between ages 2 and 5, and it occurs more frequently in males.
+An estimated 3 percent to 4 percent of children with epilepsy develop LGS.
+The condition typically begins between ages 2 and 5, and it occurs more frequently in males.
 Seizures can continue into adolescence and adulthood.

-People with LGS experience multiple types of epileptic seizures.
-Here are the most common types.
+People with LGS experience multiple types of epileptic seizures, including the following types.

-Up to 92 percent of individuals experience tonic seizures.
-Tonic seizures typically cause muscles to stiffen and contract uncontrollably.
-They last less than 20 seconds and occur primarily during sleep.
-Seizures of this type that occur while awake can cause sudden falls and may lead to confusion or tiredness right after.
+The majority of individuals with LGS experience tonic seizures.
+Tonic seizures typically cause muscles to uncontrollably stiffen.
+They last around 20 seconds and occur primarily during sleep.
+A person who experiences this type of seizure while awake may experience sudden falls, and they may become tired or confused right afterward.

-At least 50 percent of children and adults with LGS have atonic seizures, also known as drop attacks.
+Individuals with LGS may experience atonic seizures, also known as drop attacks.
 During an atonic seizure, a person loses muscle tone, causing their body to go limp and fall to the ground.
-Helmets or other head protection are needed to protect from injury.
+Helmets or other head protection may be needed to protect from injury.

 These seizures combine characteristics of tonic (stiffening) and clonic (rhythmical jerking).
-During tonic-clonic seizures, which last one to three minutes, a person can lose consciousness and fall to the floor.
+During tonic-clonic seizures, a person can lose consciousness.

 Some children with LGS may be initially affected by infantile spasms.
-Also known as West syndrome, they involve sudden, involuntary contractions of the head, neck, and torso or uncontrolled extension of legs and arms.
-An estimated 27 percent to 50 percent of children with infantile spasms will develop LGS later on.
+Also known as West syndrome, they involve sudden, involuntary contractions of the head, neck, and torso, or uncontrolled extension of legs and arms.

-Seizures lasting longer than five minutes, or occurring too close together for a person to recover, can be life-threatening and require emergency medical intervention.
-Two types of status epilepticus seizures — convulsive and nonconvulsive — can affect awareness and body movements, and promote or worsen cognitive decline.
+Seizures that last longer than five minutes or occur too close together for a person to recover can be life-threatening.
+They may require emergency medical intervention.
+Two types of status epilepticus seizures — convulsive and nonconvulsive — can affect awareness and body movements.
+They also can promote or worsen cognitive decline.
 More than two-thirds of people with LGS experience status epilepticus.

-The most disabling seizures for people with LGS are falls from drop attacks, which can result in recurrent injuries and debilitation.
+Among the most disabling seizures for people with LGS are drop attacks, which can result in recurrent injuries and debilitation.
 Uncontrolled seizures also increase the risk of sudden unexpected death in epilepsy (SUDEP).

 The best way to prevent injury or death due to status epilepticus and SUDEP is to control seizures as much as possible.
 Your doctor can find the best treatment plan with medication, dietary treatments, or alternative treatments.

 Most children with LGS have intellectual disabilities or learning problems even before seizures begin.
 These issues may worsen over time, particularly if seizures are frequent or severe.
-In a 17-year assessment of children with LGS, up to 99 percent exhibited mental disabilities.
+In a 17-year assessment of children with LGS, up to 99 percent of participants exhibited mental disabilities.
 Many had delayed development of motor skills, such as sitting and crawling.
-Behavioral problems, such as hyperactivity, aggression, and autistic traits, occurred in half of the cases.
+Behavioral problems, such as hyperactivity and aggression, occurred in half of the participants.

-As a result of such developmental and behavioral issues, most people with LGS require help with the activities of daily living.
+The majority of children with LGS will continue to have seizures into adulthood.
+As a result of the developmental and behavioral issues common in LGS, most people with the condition require help with activities of daily living.

-To be diagnosed with LGS, a person must exhibit all of the following symptoms:
+To be diagnosed with LGS, a person must exhibit the following symptoms:

 It can take several years to correctly diagnose LGS because the disease has significant overlap with other types of epilepsy, and it may not show its unique features when seizures begin.